kleinbottle/css-colors/README.md

 Ensure that all tests pass before submitting any changes to maintain the project's integrity.

-If you want to test the module with a Typst file, you can install the `css-colors` package locally in the `preview` location by running:
+If you want to test the module with a Typst file, you can install the `niram-css` package locally in the `preview` location by running:

 ```bash
 just install-preview